-Nate Beaton offers strategic and practical advice to clients facing complex legal and regulatory challenges involving the US Food and Drug Administration (FDA).
+Nate Beaton represents clients facing their most important and complex challenges before the US Food and Drug Administration (FDA), particularly high-stakes disputes with the agency.

-Nate also helps investors and lenders evaluate regulatory risks and opportunities in life sciences sector transactions.
+He also uses his legal and industry sector insights to help investors and lenders evaluate regulatory risks and opportunities in life sciences transactions.

 Nate frequently speaks and writes on healthcare and life sciences topics.
 He formerly served on the Food and Drug Law Journal’s editorial advisory board.